 ALTER TABLE department ADD dep_name varchar (20);

 b.
-To modify the attributes of data in a field of the table.
-Syntax-
+Following is the syntax to modify the attributes of data in a field of the table.

 ALTER TABLE <table_name> MODIFY (<column_name > < new_data_type>);